 My Uncle Mike’s Jeep mid water crossing.

-When we first got to the trail we attempted to get the van in 4 wheel drive but could not successfully get the hubs to lock.
-We decided to push on in 2 wheel and see what would happen quoting our favorite saying “we’ll figure it out.”
-This usually goes one of two ways, works out or it doesn’t.
+When we first got to the trail we attempted to get the van in 4 wheel drive.
+Unfortunately, we couldn’t get the hubs to lock.
+We decided to push on in 2 wheel and see what would happen.
+Seems like the best way to go, we thought.
+This usually goes one of two ways, it works out or it doesn’t.
 Fortunately, we made it 90% of the way in with no trouble.
-Unfortunately, The last 10% of the trail into Wentworth is the hardest part; you end up running into a hill the were the road is mainly made up of river rock and large boulders.
-Furthermore after a large winter and plenty of water run off this part of the trail had been made even worse this season.
+Unfortunately, The last 10% of the trail into Wentworth Springs is the hardest part; you end up running into a hill where the road is mainly made up of river rock and large boulders.
+Furthermore, after a large winter and plenty of water run off this part of the trail had been made even worse this season.

 We brought up the rear of our pack and we were last one’s to attempt the hill.
 We had watched more experienced drivers and better built rigs struggle, so needless to say, we were slightly apprehensive.
 Justin drove the Van and My Dad and I hopped out and played spotter.

 Justin had a hard time getting the van over the first few boulders without the front axle being locked.
 He made it three quarters the way up without four wheel drive.
 Eventually we gave up and Uncle Mike pulled out the recovery strap and pulled us up the rest of the way.

 The Van and my Dad as spotter trying hard to get over some huge boulders.